PurpleBooth/git-mit/docs/lints/index.md

 ---

-Your commit message isn't conventional
+Your commit message isn't in conventional style

+It's important to follow the conventional commit style when creating your commit message.
+By using this style we can automatically calculate the version of software using deployment pipelines, and also generate changelogs and other useful information without human interaction.

 You can fix it by following style